Part 1 of 2: When “Efficiency” isn’t Efficient

 2. When you remove slack, you remove resilience

+Modern research on organizational resilience frames slack resources as a contributor to resilience and as important in absorbing shocks and adapting to them (1).
 Another study in International Journal of Production Economics describes how “unabsorbed slack” can be mobilized into redundancies that cushion operations against disruptions (2).
 Of course, this depends a lot on how well the organization pays attention to what’s going on, and how it chooses to react.

 Slack, or “unused time” isn’t automatically wasted or inefficient, it’s often what is keeping you from breaking when things go sideways.

-This efficiency trap is very visible in healthcare because the costs are immediate.
+This trap is very visible in healthcare because the costs are immediate.
 A 2025 editorial from JAMA Network Open cites projections that national hospital occupancy could exceed 85% and calls it a critical threshold where basic hospital operations can become “dysfunctional and even unsafe” (3).

-At high capacity, the system has no buffer, so even “normal variability” can tip into a crisis quickly.
-In the hospital, people queue in the ER because there are no beds in the hospital.
+But why would 85% occupancy lead to dysfunction?
+At this higher occupancy, the system has no buffer, so even “normal variability” can tip it into a crisis quickly.

 · support tickets